 a better choice for you.

-UPDATED October, 2013 - Some of our favourite
+it's update time.
+Some of our favourite

 it's worth mentioning that one line is showing remarkably consistent